Searching for Gamma Ray Bursts associated with CHIME Fast Radio bursts: Methodology

-For each FRB, we construct a likelihood function $\mathcal{L}_{\rm FRB}(z)$ and sample the posterior distribution using a Markov Chain Monte Carlo (MCMC) method with a flat prior over $0.001 < z < 9$.
+For each FRB, we construct a likelihood function $\mathcal{L}_{\rm FRB}(z)$ and sample the posterior distribution using a Markov Chain Monte Carlo (MCMC) method with a flat prior over $0.001 < z < 4$.
 The median and 16th–84th percentiles are adopted as the inferred redshift and uncertainty.
+The estimated FRB redshifts have a median fractional uncertainty of $f_z=(z_{84}-z_{16})/(2z_{50})\sim 35\%$, reflecting the stochastic IGM contribution, the uncertain host-galaxy DM, and line-of-sight variations.